 The wires also extend wider than standard brushes, allowing you to play on a wider playing surface.
 They’ll make a bigger sound on cymbals than standard brushes would, producing more of an impact.

 Overall, they’re a great pair of brushes to have for loud playing environments.
 Rock drummers could benefit from these when playing ballads and other soft songs.
-One issue that they tend to have is the retractable mechanism starts to stick over time.

 Moving on from thick and heavy brushes to some light and mobile ones.
 The Vic Firth Heritage brushes take influence from the lightweight brushes that were used by all the jazz drummers in the 20th century.